HSBNE-Archive/Policy/Rules/Rules.md

     1. The secretary must call a special general meeting by giving each member of the association notice of the meeting within 14 days after—

-        a.  being directed to call the meeting by the management committee; or
+        1.  being directed to call the meeting by the management committee; or
-        b.  being given a written request signed by—
+        2.  being given a written request signed by—

-            i.  at least 33% of the number of members of the management committee when the request is signed; or ii. at least the number of ordinary members of the association equal to double the number of members of the association on the management committee when the request is signed plus 1; or
+            1.  at least 33% of the number of members of the management committee when the request is signed; or
+            2.  at least the number of ordinary members of the association equal to double the number of members of the association on the management committee when the request is signed plus 1; or

-        c.  being given a written notice of an intention to appeal against the decision of the management committee—
+        3.  being given a written notice of an intention to appeal against the decision of the management committee—

-            i.  to reject an application for membership; or ii. to terminate a person's membership.
+            1.  to reject an application for membership; or
+            2.  to terminate a person's membership.

-    2. A request mentioned in subrule (1)(b) must state—
+    2. A request mentioned in subrule 1.2 must state—

-        a.  why the special general meeting is being called; and
+        1.  why the special general meeting is being called; and
-        b.  the business to be conducted at the meeting.
+        2.  the business to be conducted at the meeting.

     3. A special general meeting must be held within 3 months after the secretary—

-        a.  is directed to call the meeting by the management committee; or
+        1.  is directed to call the meeting by the management committee; or
-        b.  is given the written request mentioned in subrule (1)(b); or
+        2.  is given the written request mentioned in subrule (1)(b); or
-        c.  is given the written notice of an intention to appeal mentioned in subrule (1)(c).
+        3.  is given the written notice of an intention to appeal mentioned in subrule (1)(c).

     4. If the secretary is unable or unwilling to call the special meeting, the